What’s the lowdown?

 Where can I buy D-mannose?

-You can find D-mannose at health food shops and retailers where you might usually buy any other supplements.
-At the Lowdown we want to make life that bit easier for you, so you’ll soon be able to buy it directly from us!
-While we’re on the subject, if you have any concerns around UTI symptoms, or you’re curious about D-mannose or any other treatments, our lovely team of women’s health GPs are always around for a chat.
+At the Lowdown we want to make life that bit easier for you, so you can now buy D-mannose capsules directly from us !
+If you have any concerns around UTI symptoms, or you’re curious about D-mannose or any other treatments, our lovely team of women’s health GPs are always around for a chat.
 Alternatively, if you suffer with pain from recurring UTIs, our resident pelvic health physiotherapist may be able to help.

 Emma is a Pharmacology & Physiology graduate with a huge passion for women’s health.
 Outside of work you’ll find her with a nose in a book, open water swimming or charging around with her standard poodle Zeki!